fizt656/safar/README.md

 This project is under a dual license.
 See [LICENSE](LICENSE) for details.
 (It's way more fun than the legal text in your old game manuals.)

 ## 🙏 Tip of the Space Helmet

-- OpenRouter API for the brains
-- Stable Diffusion for the beauty
 - Every sci-fi author, mad scientist, and daydreamer who made us believe in the impossible

-Remember, in Safar, "You have died of dysentery" is not a thing, but "You've accidentally created a universe in a petri dish" totally is.
-Happy exploring, you magnificent space cowboy! 🌠